Exploiting Negative Capacitance for Unconventional Coulomb Engineering: C. Domain-provided Negative Capacitance model

 where $\xi = 2\times(1 + \varepsilon^{d}_{z}/\sqrt{\varepsilon^{f}_{\perp}\varepsilon^{f}_{z,hf}})$ is a parameter capturing electrostatic boundary conditions, $\delta \approx 1~\text{nm}$ is the domain wall thickness~\cite{luk2018prb}, and $L_{f}$ is the ferroelectric thickness.

 The PDT system has a `stiffness' because there is an energy cost from long-range Coulomb forces when this system is displaced from equilibrium.
-The oscillation frequency corresponding to this stiffness is calculated using Fourier analysis:
+The oscillation frequency corresponding to this stiffness is calculated in the Kittel model~\cite{sidorkin2006domain} using Fourier analysis:

 where the two branches ($\pm$) of excitation for this system are analogous to the acoustic and optic branches in crystals with a two-atom basis.
-In this work we restrict attention to the $+$ (`optic') branch in the long-wavelength limit, $q\to 0$, so $\omega_{0}$ in the main text is just $\omega_{+}(q=0)$.
-Within this model, the calculated negative permittivity $\varepsilon^{f}_{z}$ has a value of about $-60$ for $L_{f} = 4~\text{nm}$.
+In this work we restrict attention to the $+$ (`optic') branch in the long-wavelength limit, $q\to 0$.
+We calculate $\omega_{0}$ in the main text as $\omega_{+}(q=0)$ and assume electric dipole coupling of the form $-P_{z}\times E_{z}$~\cite{sidorkin2006domain, luk2018prb}: